PAF College Lower Topa: Aims and objectives

 The primary aim of PAF Public School Lower Topa is to educate and groom boys for intermediate examination of Federal Board.
-The mission is accomplished in a healthy environment.
-The effort is to mould the new entrants into confident and disciplined young men with a strong character and qualities of command and leadership, so that they become future officers of the Pakistan Air Force.

 School administration

 The school is run under a Principal.
 Additional administrative hierarchy includes a Vice Principal, an Adjutant, an Officer in-charge of the Progress Section (the Academic, Student Performance & Administration Wing), two Heads of department, Six House masters, and an equivalent number of Assistant House masters to manage the administrative matters of the school.
 The current School Administration is led by: